kolesole/PredQL/README.md

 # PredQL

-**PredQL** (Predictive Query Language) is a Python framework designed to simplify working with databases in the context of **Relational Deep Learning (RDL)**.
+**PredQL** (Predictive Query Language) is a Python framework that simplifies working with databases for **Relational Deep Learning (RDL)**.

-It enables writing shorter, more expressive queries by abstracting away the complexity of temporal joins and sophisticated aggregations.
+It lets you write shorter, more expressive queries by abstracting temporal joins and complex aggregations.

 ## 🧠 Features

 - 🎯 **ANTLR-based Parser** - Lexer and parser for PredQL syntax

 - 🌳 **Parse Tree Visitor** - Transforms PredQL queries into structured dictionaries

 - 🔀 **Dual Converters** - Static and temporal SQL conversion
   - 📌 `SConverterPredQL` - Non-temporal predictions
   - ⏰ `TConverterPredQL` - Time-window based temporal predictions with automatic time bucketing

 - ⚙️ **Automatic Execution** - Executes generated SQL and returns results as ready-to-use table objects

 ## ⚙️ Installation